-‘A Bird, came down the Walk’ by Emily Dickinson is a five stanza poem that is separated into sets of five lines.
+‘A Bird, came down the Walk’ is a five stanza poem that is separated into sets of five lines.
 As was common within Dickinson’s works, she uses quatrains, or sets of four lines to structure the piece.
 One will also immediately take note of her characteristic capitalizations and dashes, over which literary scholars are divided.
 In this particular poem, the dashes only appear at the ends of the lines.
 This might have been done to elongate a pause before a reader moves to the next line.

 In regards to meter, the poem conforms to iambic trimeter.
 This means that each line contains three sets of two beats.
 The first of these is unstressed and the second stressed.
 The rhyme scheme is a bit looser.
 There is almost a pattern of ABCB, if not for a few half or slant rhymes, such as that which appears in stanza three.